priyanksukhadiya/Text2Img-Magic/README.md

 # Text2Img-Magic
 Text2Img-Magic is a powerful and user-friendly text-to-image generator web application.
 With Text2Img-Magic, users can enter any text, and the application will transform it into a visually appealing and creative image representation.

-# How To Use

 ## Description

-Text to Image Generator is a simple web application that allows users to convert text input into images using a third-party API.
+Text2Img-Magic is a simple web application that allows users to convert text input into images using a third-party API.
 Users can enter any text, and the application will generate an image representation of the text.

+# How To Use

 ## Features